Aung San Suu Kyi: Response to the genocide of Rohingya Muslims and refugees

 In August 2018, it was revealed that Aung San Suu Kyi would be stripped of her Freedom of Edinburgh award over her refusal to speak out against the crimes committed against the Rohingya.
 She had received the award in 2005 for promoting peace and democracy in Burma.
-This will be only the second time that anyone has ever been stripped of the award, after Charles Stewart Parnell lost it in 1890 due to a salacious affair.
+This will be only the second time that anyone has ever been stripped of the award, after Charles Stewart Parnell lost it in 1890 owing to a salacious affair.
 Also in August, a UN report, while describing the violence as genocide, added that Aung San Suu Kyi did as little as possible to prevent it.

 In early October 2018, both the Canadian Senate and its House of Commons voted unanimously to strip Aung San Suu Kyi of her honorary citizenship.
 This decision was caused by the Government of Canada's determination that the treatment of the Rohingya by Myanmar's government amounts to genocide.

 On 11 November 2018, Amnesty International announced it was revoking her Ambassador of Conscience award.

 In December 2019, Aung San Suu Kyi appeared in the International Court of Justice at The Hague where she defended the Burmese military against allegations of genocide against the Rohingya.
-In a speech of over 3,000 words, Aung San Suu Kyi did not use the term "Rohingya" in describing the ethnic group.
+In a speech of more than 3,000 words, Aung San Suu Kyi did not use the term "Rohingya" in describing the ethnic group.
 She stated that the allegations of genocide were "incomplete and misleading", claiming that the situation was actually a Burmese military response to attacks by the Arakan Rohingya Salvation Army (ARSA).
 She also questioned how there could be "genocidal intent" when the Burmese government had opened investigations and also encouraged Rohingya to return after being displaced.
 However, experts have largely criticised the Burmese investigations as insincere, with the military declaring itself innocent and the government preventing a visit from investigators from the United Nations.
-Many Rohingya have also not returned due to perceiving danger and a lack of rights in Myanmar.
+Many Rohingya have also not returned owing to perceiving danger and a lack of rights in Myanmar.

 In January 2020, the International Court of Justice decided that there was a "real and imminent risk of irreparable prejudice to the rights" of the Rohingya.
 The court also took the view that the Burmese government's efforts to remedy the situation "do not appear sufficient" to protect the Rohingya.
 Therefore, the court ordered the Burmese government to take "all measures within its power" to protect the Rohingya from genocidal actions.
-The court also instructed the Burmese government to preserve evidence and report back to the court at timely intervals about the situation.
+The court also instructed the Myanmar government to preserve evidence and report back to the court at timely intervals about the situation.

 On 14 February 2025, a court in Argentina, acting on a petition from the Burmese Rohingya Organisation UK and citing universal jurisdiction, issued arrest warrants against several officials in Myanmar, including Aung San Suu Kyi on charges of "genocide and crimes against humanity" against the Rohingyas.